 - To build relationships with buyers and influencers from prospective clients

-- To strengthen and extend relationships with buyers and influencers of existing clients.
+- To strengthen and extend relationships within existing clients.

 Our Events Expertise

-The Market Expertise team has designed and executed thousands of events, both throughout our careers as corporate marketers, and as a B2B agency.
+We have designed and executed hundreds of events, both throughout our careers as corporate marketers, and as a B2B agency.
 Our experience includes:

 - Boardroom briefings